anastabiti/Philosophers/README.md

+# My NOTES (Anas TABTI)

-# Philosophers or THE Dining philosophers problem which was originally formulated in 1965 by Edsger Dijkstra as a student exam exercise
+# Philosophers THE Dining philosophers problem which was originally formulated in 1965 by Edsger Dijkstra as a student exam exercise

-# Anas TABTI
-In this project, you will learn the basics of threading a process.
+### In this project, you will learn the basics of threading a process.
 You will see how to create threads and you will discover mutexes
 ![image](https://user-images.githubusercontent.com/79755743/173885069-93a568de-c149-4e2d-aa58-8944059fc3c2.png)

-# My notes  :

 ## What is a process ?